Drina

-The Drina originates from the confluence of the rivers Tara and Piva, in the glen between the slopes of the Maglić, Hum and Pivska Planina mountains, in the area of Šćepan Polje (in Montenegro) and Hum (Bosnia and Herzegovina) villages.
+The Drina originates from the confluence of the rivers Tara and Piva, in the glen between the slopes of the Maglić, Hum and Pivska Planina mountains, between the villages of Šćepan Polje, Montenegro and Hum, Bosnia and Herzegovina.

+Etymology

+Its name is derived from the Roman name of the river (Drinus) which in turn is derived from Greek (Ancient Greek: Dreinos) which is derived from the native name of Illyrian origin.

 Hydrological characteristics

 The Drina is a very fast and cold alpine river, with a very high 175:346 meandering ratio, and relatively clean water, which has particularly intensive green coloration, a usual characteristic of most alpine rivers running through a karstic and flysch terrain made of limestone, underlying the area in which the river carved its bed.

 Its average depth is 3 to 5 m, the deepest being 12 m at Tijesno.
 On average, the Drina is 50–60 m wide, but it ranges from only 12–20 m at Tijesno to up to 200 m at Bajina Bašta and Ljubovija.

 The drainage basin covers 19,570 square km (4.8 million acres), branching into Bosnia and Herzegovina, Serbia, Montenegro, and Albania.
 The Drina belongs to the Black Sea drainage basin.

 Before it was regulated by several power stations, the Drina used to flood its valley.
 The most disastrous flood occurred in 1896, which destroyed the town of Ljubovija.